AIM (software): AIM to mobile (messaging to phone numbers)

-Discontinued features

 AIM Phoneline

 AIM Phoneline was a Voice over IP PC-PC, PC-Phone and Phone-to-PC service provided via the AIM application.
 It was also known to work with Apple's iChat Client.
-The service was officially closed to its customers on January 13, 2009.
-The closing of the free service caused the number associated with the service to be disabled and not transferable for a different service.
-AIM Phoneline website was recommending users switch to a new service named AIM Call Out, also discontinued now.

 Launched on May 16, 2006, AIM Phoneline provided users the ability to have several local numbers, allowing AIM users to receive free incoming calls.
 The service allowed users to make calls to landlines and mobile devices through the use of a computer.
 The service, however, was only free for receiving and AOL charged users $14.95 a month for an unlimited calling plan.
 In order to use AIM Phoneline users had to install the latest free version of AIM Triton software and needed a good set of headphones with a boom microphone.
 It could take several days after a user signed up before it started working.

+The service was officially closed on January 13, 2009.
+The closing of the free service caused the number associated with the service to be disabled and not transferable for a different service.
+AIM Phoneline website recommended users switch to a new service named AIM Call Out.

 AIM Call Out

-AIM Call Out is a discontinued Voice over IP PC-PC, PC-Phone and Phone-to-PC service provided by AOL via its AIM application that replaced the defunct AIM Phoneline service in November 2007.
+AIM Call Out was a Voice over IP PC-PC, PC-Phone and Phone-to-PC service provided by AOL via its AIM application that replaced the defunct AIM Phoneline service in November 2007.
 It did not depend on the AIM client and could be used with only an AIM screenname via the WebConnect feature or a dedicated SIP device.
 The AIM Call Out service was shut down on March 25, 2009.